TharushiJay/TharushiJay.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year Computer Science PhD student working with [Prof. Immanuel Trummer](https://itrummer.github.io/) in the College of Computing and Information Science at Cornell University.
+I'm a third year Computer Science PhD student working with [Prof. Immanuel Trummer](https://itrummer.github.io/) in the College of Computing and Information Science at Cornell University.

+Large language models (LLMs) are transforming how we understand and analyze information, but the high inference cost makes it difficult to use them at scale.
+My research explores new ways to make these AI systems more efficient by enabling cost-effective data analysis for real-world applications.

 Before that, I was a Software Engineer at [WSO2](https://wso2.com/) developing language server features for the compiler backend of [Ballerina Programming Language](https://ballerina.io/) for 2 years.
 In 2021, I completed my Bachelors (honours) in Computer Science from University of Colombo School of Computing, Sri Lanka.